lwjohnst86/pr-project/README.md

         to the client to make their final choice.
 The photos in this folder temporary/non-permanent.
 Everytime `pr_selection_add_proof` command is
         run, these photos *get deleted*.
-    - `client-choice/`: These are the photos that were chosen by the client from the selection that the photographer decided on.
+    - `final-choice/`: These are the photos that were chosen by the client from the selection that the photographer decided on (or that the photographer decides as final).
         - `raw/`: Photos that were chosen from the client and moved over from the `photographer-selection/raw/`.
 From here, photos are opened up in [RawTherapee](http://rawtherapee.com/), edited, and saved over into the